12th October 2015

 Can a dental crown be fitted instantly?

-Here at Crescent Lodge Dental Practice, we work closely with two incredible dental laboratories to be able to provide dental crowns in London to our patients.
+Here at Crescent Lodge Dental Practice, we work closely with two incredible dental laboratories.
+This enables us to provide dental crowns in London to our patients.
 Knight Dental Design and Uniqua dental laboratories craft crowns for us based on the impressions and X-rays we provide.
 Each laboratory has won awards for its craftsmanship, precision of work and attention to detail.

 Will having a dental crown affect what you can eat?